 If you suffer from diarrhoea and wind you need:

-A low fibre diet or an exclusion diet
+A Low Fiber Diet or an exclusion diet

 If you suffer from diarrhoea and constipation you need:

-A high fibre diet and if this fails an exclusion diet.
+A high fiber diet and if this fails an exclusion diet.

 If you suffer from constipation and wind or bloating you need:

-A constipation diet consisting of low fibre foods with the addition of laxatives if the low fibre is not sufficient.
+A constipation diet consisting of low fiber foods with the addition of laxatives if the low fibre is not sufficient.

 If you suffer from Constipation without wind or bloating you need: